 It was no small feat that Harry Kernan made the football team for the first time in his junior year.
 Coaches don’t usually give upperclassmen a chance like that.
 Now, it was up to the 17-year-old Columbia High School student to prove himself.

-His chance came in a game against Irvington High School.
-In the first quarter, Kernan made a spectacular thirty-yard carry.
-The crowd cheered.
+In a game against Irvington High School, Kernan made a spectacular thirty-yard carry.
 But he needed to show it wasn’t a fluke.
 He tried to recapture the glory in the second quarter.
 Instead, he was thrown back by a hard hit.
 The pile cleared.
 The teen was unresponsive.
 He was rushed to Orange Memorial Hospital, where he died two days later of a broken neck.